manybabies/manybabies.github.io/ethics.md

 ***
 ## ManyBabies Ethics Guidance

-All research labs collecting data for a ManyBabies project are required to obtain ethics approval from their local ethics review boards.
+All research labs collecting data for a ManyBabies project are required to obtain ethics approval from their local ethics review board.
 For researchers from a laboratory without a local ethics review board, we provide some baseline ethics guidance in [this document](https://docs.google.com/document/d/e/2PACX-1vR2nv4Wy1soDS4cBBNy9QZOyewvvjP1ka1reBRhAIzcrNi0reJxgHuhGS7f7i2wE0ScQuppek8Al_21/pub).
-For additional questions about ethics issues, please contact the Project Leads or [contact@manybabies.org](mailto:contact@manybabies.org).
+For additional questions about ethics issues, please ask Project Leads or email us at [contact@manybabies.org](mailto:contact@manybabies.org).

 ***
 ## ManyBabies Ethics Protocol Library